atick-faisal/label-studio/docs/source/tutorials/grounding_sam.md

 > Note: This is an experimental feature.

-1. Clone the Label Studio feature branch that includes the experimental batching functionality.
+1. Clone the Annotation Hub feature branch that includes the experimental batching functionality.

     `git clone -b feature/dino-support https://github.com/HumanSignal/label-studio.git`

 2. Run this branch with `docker compose up`
-3. Do steps 2-5 from the [quickstart section](#quickstart), now using access code and host IP info of the newly cloned Label Studio branch.
+3. Do steps 2-5 from the [quickstart section](#quickstart), now using access code and host IP info of the newly cloned Annotation Hub branch.
 GroundingSAM is supported.
 4. Go to the Data Manager in your project and select the tasks you would like to annotate.
 5. Select **Actions > Add Text Prompt for GroundingDINO**.
 6. Enter the prompt you would like to retrieve predictions for and click **Submit**.